 - Doesn’t impart the smoky flavor of charcoal, although you could use soaked wood chips

 Gas Grill Buying Tips: When buying a gas grill, look for one that heats quickly and is sturdy enough to last.
 Ideally, get a model with three or four burners so you can have hot, medium, and low zones.
 At the minimum, your grill should have two burners.
 A lid that can be closed fairly tightly means that you may be able to use your grill as a smoker.
 An easy-to-clean grate, along with side burners and under-grill storage, also are attractive features in a gas grill.
-Make sure your grill has a removable drip tray, keeping in mind that a front-loading tray is easiest to use, as well as an electronic ignition and a thermometer built into the grill lid so you can get your grill to the temperature you want.
+Make sure your grill has a removable drip tray, keeping in mind that a front-loading tray is easiest to use, as well as a spark ignition and a thermometer built into the grill lid so you can adjust your grill to the temperature you want.